Update Your Priors: Critical reviews

 "Update Your Priors" received highly positive reviews from critics.
 Max Gao of The A.V.
 Club gave the episode an "A–" grade and wrote, "There's a train wreck, and then there’s whatever the hell happens to Cory Ellison on this week's episode of The Morning Show.
 In a season that has already seen Bradley Jackson go to space and conceal evidence of her brother storming the Capitol on Jan.
 6, the penultimate episode of the third season is an unhinged masterclass in feverish, morning-show melodrama—elevated, in no small part, by the committed performance of Billy Crudup, easily the best actor on this messy show."

 Maggie Fremont of Vulture gave the episode a 4 star rating out of 5 and wrote, "It's the most wonderful time of the year: Things are falling apart on The Morning Show.
 In a good way!
 In an “everything from the entire season is coming together to rain down chaos on our cute little characters” way.
 That's right!
 If you didn't think The Morning Show could somehow tie together the UBA sale, Cybil Reynolds's ouster, billionaires being terrible, the January 6 insurrection, a cyberattack, and literal outer space, well, you don't know this cuckoo-for–Cocoa Puffs show."
-Kimberly Roots of TVLine wrote, "Uh, can someone go check on Bradley Jackson?
-Girlfriend is in a bad way by the time the end credits roll on this week's The Morning Show (not that we can blame her)."

 Nicole Gallucci of Decider wrote, "Three seasons deep, it's hard to tell what's genuine and what's an act with Cory, and that's what makes his character so compelling.
 He's sharp, sexy, and makes people feel like anything is possible.
 But he also contains multitudes and lets the contagious pep in his step lie dormant when others aren’t watching.
 With each passing episode, we're reminded The Morning Show boss is an essential part of the series.
 And Billy Crudup is an essential part of Cory Ellison."
 Lacy Baugher of Telltale TV gave the episode a 4.5 star rating out of 5 and wrote, "The Morning Show Season 3 Episode 9, “Update Your Priors” is the most bonkers and absolute best installment of this run of episodes to date, an hour that sees multiple big reveals and major emotional confrontations, all with the future of UBA on the line."